SCIInstitute/ShapeWorks/Documentation/UseCases/Femur.md

 If the --interactive tag is not used, the pre-defined cutting plane is used to clip the segmenations.

 #### Running with the --interactive tag
-To run the use case interactively, either run:
+To run the use case interactively, run:

               python RunUseCase.py --use_case femur --interactive

-In interactive mode, the user is presented with two options for defining the cutting plane and they indicate which.
+In interactive mode, the user is presented with two options to chose between for defining the cutting plane interactively.
 ##### Option 1

 The first option is to select the cutting plane in the beggining of the grooming steps on a sample of the users choice.